11 November 2015 | 3 mins

 MELBOURNE VIC 3001

-If you’re still curious about postmarks, learn more about them here or take a look at our latest postmarks.
-Once you have a new stamp you’d like postmarked, we encourage you to get down to your local Post Office and experience it for yourself!
+You can learn more about the why and how of postage cancellation or view our latest postmarks.
+Once you have a new stamp you’d like postmarked, you can visit your local Post Office and experience it for yourself.

 This content was produced at the time of publication and will not be updated.